-Misunderstandings and miscommunications happen ever so frequently when you are sharing your life with someone over the phone or Whatsapp.
+Misunderstandings and miscommunications happen ever so frequently when you are sharing your life with someone over the phone or on WhatsApp.

-A simple solution to resolve this issue would be to ask your partner what they meant by the thing they said.
+An effective way to address miscommunication seek clarification from your partner about what they meant if they said something hurtful to you.
 Often, a simple explanation from them can go a very long way in clearing any doubts or misunderstandings that might have occurred in communication.
 Even if it doesn’t, taking time to pause, ask for clarification and reflect will help you respond thoughtfully rather than just react.

 Feeling a little jealous is not unusual especially when you are in a long-distance relationship separated from your loved one.
 A normal amount of jealousy can spark appreciation for your partner and help build a new level of attraction for them.